joshdbarton/BiancasBikeShop/README.md

 ## Some Pointers
 1. You do not need to remove or refactor any of the code in this template in order to complete the assignment, only add code in the appropriate places.
-1. You should be able to run both the client and api apps when you've finished the setup.
+1. You should be able to run both the client and api apps when you have finished the setup.
 If they don't work, ask an instructor for clarification.
+1. Familiarize yourself with the code in the repository before coding your solutions, otherwise you may end up writing code for functionality that has already been implemented.

 ## ERD
 ![ERD](./BiancasBikeShop.png)